miljyface/analytic-deepwoken/README.md

 | `ehp`.                      | Calculates Effective Health Points of a full Phys and HP kit |
 | `stats`.                    | Displays the Stat Evolution diagram for visualisation of optimisation |

-Please refer to [Intepretations](#interpretations) for a general guide on how to read the analytics.
+Please refer to [Interpretations](#interpretations) for a general guide on how to read the analytics.

 ---